 Providing the Gift of Music

 F2F Music Foundation is a 501(c)(3) Public Non-Profit Performing Arts Organization founded by prominent recording artist and professional Hammond Organist, Vel Lewis to further the development of music students.
 He believes that music enriches the lives of individuals.
 F2F Music Foundation desires that all youth are able to pursue continuous and rigorous training in music to their highest level of interest and ability while striving for the best academic achievements possible.
-F2F is designed to provide disadvantaged students in high schools and middle schools the opportunity to excel in their academic endeavors by utilizing the benefits of music to enrich their lives, and the lives of others in the community.
+F2F is designed to provide disadvantaged students in high schools, middle schools, and elementary schools, the opportunity to excel in their academic endeavors by utilizing the benefits of music to enrich their lives, and the lives of others in the community.

 With the expertise, the experience, and the passion of founder Vel Lewis, this vision is being made possible!
 His life has been enriched through music, and through F2F Music Foundation, he aims to provide the same opportunity to disadvantaged youth.

 THE IMPORTANCE OF MUSIC EDUCATION

 "Music is fundamental to our humanity.
 It ennobles and inspires us—fostering creativity, goodness, and beauty.
 Music helps us express our values, builds bridges between cultures, and brings us together regardless of ethnicity, religion, or age.
 When times are tough, music is soothing for the ache." - Vel Lewis